jdinh2/BotiumToysSecurityAudit/README.md

   <img src="https://i.imgur.com/ElWjENc.png" alt="Google Logo" width="200" height="200" />
 </p>

+## Introduction

+This security audit presents the results of a comprehensive audit conducted as part of the Google Cybersecurity Professional Certification Program.
+The assignment required an in-depth assessment of security controls and compliance best practices at Botium Toys.
+The recommendations and analysis provided here reflect the practical skills and knowledge gained through the course.

 # Botium Toys: Scope, Goals, and Risk Assessment Report

 ## Scope and Goals of the Audit